Great Gold Robbery: Participants

 The originator of the plan was William Pierce, a 37-year-old former employee of the SER who had been dismissed from its service after it was found that he was a gambler; he worked as a ticket printer in a betting shop after leaving the company.
 According to the historian Donald Thomas, Pierce was "a large-faced and rather clumsy man with a taste for loud waistcoats and fancy trousers. ... he was described as 'imperfectly educated'.
 The turf was his true schooling".

 The burglar and safe-cracker Edward Agar was just under 40 at the time of the robbery and had been a professional thief since he was 18.
 He returned to the UK in 1853 after ten years spent in Australia and the US.
 He had £3,000 in government consol bonds and lived in the fashionable area of Shepherd's Bush, London.
 According to Thomas, the robbery "grew almost entirely from the absolute self-confidence and mental ability" of Agar.

 James Burgess was a married, thrifty and respectable man who had worked at the SER since it had started running the Folkestone line in 1843.
 He worked for the company as a guard, and was often in charge of the trains that carried the bullion.
 As with many railwaymen of the time, Burgess's wages had been reduced as the railway boom had passed.

 Fanny Kay, aged 23 in 1855, was Agar's partner and lived with him at his house, Cambridge Villa, in Shepherd's Bush.
-She had previously been an attendant at Tonbridge railway station and had been introduced to Agar by Burgess in 1853.
+She had previously been an attendant at Tunbridge railway station and had been introduced to Agar by Burgess in 1853.
 She had a child with Agar and moved in with him in December 1854.

 William Tester was a well-educated man who wore a monocle and had a desire to improve his position; he was briefly employed after the robbery as a general manager for a Swedish railway company.
 He worked in the traffic department at London Bridge station as the assistant to the superintendent, which gave him access to information about the carriage of valuable goods and the guards' rota.

 James Townshend Saward, also known as Jim (or Jem) the Penman, was a barrister and special pleader at the Inner Temple.
 His activities were described by contemporary sources as "planning and perfecting schemes of fraud, the bold audacity of which is equalled only by their success".
 He was the head of a forgery gang who had been practising cheque fraud for several years.